Your home may be repossessed if you do not keep up repayments on your mortgage.

 Buy to let mortgages differ from residential mortgages in three main ways:

-A wide range of buy to let mortgages are currently available, subject to the above restrictions.
+A wide range of buy to let mortgages and mortgages for landlords are currently available, subject to the above restrictions.
 Options include fixed rate, discount, tracker and variable rates: see our guide, Fixed, Tracker or Discount Mortgage? for more information on the benefits of each type.

 The best mortgage deal for you depends on how you want to manage your income and you repayments.
 A buy to let mortgage comparison will help you decide your priorities and choose the most suitable product.

 Buy to let mortgage lenders base their rates on the size of the mortgage required, the size of your deposit, the potential rental income from the property and sometimes your personal income.

 Becoming a private landlord should not be seen as an easy way of making money.
 It is riskier, more complicated and more time consuming than many other forms of investment.

 So, before you rush into taking out a first time landlord mortgage, it's essential that you carefully consider whether the move is right for you.

 That said, letting a second property to tenants can reap considerable financial rewards over time.
 If you compare buy to let mortgages you should be able to find a suitable product whether your primary objective is income or capital growth.

 In other words, are you looking to make a profit month on month or are you looking to make a profit through increased equity in the property as its value increases over time?